Is your terminal not transacting? You can perform some basic troubleshooting yourself to try and fix an error if the terminal is not working.

 If there is a working internet connection, check if the terminal is connecting to the internet.

 To check if your terminal is connecting to the internet.

 If the receipt prints with a declined message then your terminal cannot connect to the internet.
 If you have a working internet connection, but still cannot make a transaction, give our technical support team a call on 1800 433 876

 If your internet connection is not working, did you know that your terminal is capable of connecting via Wi-Fi or 3G?

-Learn how you can change how your terminal connects to the internet.
+If your internet connection is not working, you can change your connection.
+Learn how you can change how your terminal connects to the internet here.